 Communist Terror in Spain

-With a covert yet forceful intervention of the Comintern and the Soviet NKVD, Spain became for three years (1936-39) a laboratory of revolution where no tricks were considered too mean or too brutal.
+During the Civil War, where the communist movement was supported by the Comintern and the Soviet NKVD, Spain became for three years (1936 - 1939) a laboratory of revolution where no tricks were considered too mean or too brutal.

 While openly supporting a policy of non-intervention, Moscow secretly aimed at steering the Spanish Civil War towards a complete communist takeover.
 To that end, the ranks of the local communist party (PCE) were infiltrated by thousands of seasoned foreign "advisors" who quickly set in motion the liquidation of all "fascist" groups and "internal enemies" (social democrats, anarcho-syndicalists, Trotskyites, rebellious communists).